chiteri/shdnbi/README.txt

 => Install the language itself from [ http://www.python.org/getit/ ].
 Versions from 2.6 onwards but
 not including 3.0 are recommended,

-=> Obtain Python's easy install package from [ http://pypi.python.org/pypi/setuptools#files ].
+=> Obtain Python's Setup tools package from [ http://pypi.python.org/pypi/setuptools#files ].
 Then setup
 the dependencies by running the commands from your computer terminal:

 $ easy_install django